Drs Hiles, Greening, Gorajala & Flowers

 We are now able to offer a further Stop Smoking service for patients wanting help and support.
 This clinic will now be held with a Stop Smoking Advisor on a Monday.
 Leaflets are available within the surgery.
 If you are interested in attending the clinic, please contact the surgery.

 The Practice Nurse is still available if you wish to see her in respect of stopping smoking or any other health clinics the surgery offers.

 Patient Access to their GP record

 THE PRACTICE IS CURRENTLY WORKING TOWARDS ALLOWING PATIENTS ACCESS TO THEIR ELECTRONIC RECORD.
-AT THE CURRENT TIME WE HAVE ENABLED THE FOLLOWING:- ACCESS TO MEDICATIONS, ALLERGIES AND INTOLERANCES. fURTHER ACCESS TO IMMUNISATIONS AND CONSULTATIONS CAN BE ACTIVATED ONCE THE PATIENT HAS COMPLETED THE NECESSARY CONSENT FORM THAT IS AVAILABLE FROM THE MAIN RECEPTION DESK.
+AT THE CURRENT TIME WE HAVE ENABLED THE FOLLOWING:- ACCESS TO MEDICATIONS, ALLERGIES AND INTOLERANCES AND IMMUNISATION HISTORY.
+FURTHER ACCESS TO CONSULTATIONS CAN BE ACTIVATED ONCE THE PATIENT HAS COMPLETED THE NECESSARY CONSENT FORM THAT IS AVAILABLE FROM THE MAIN RECEPTION DESK.

 BELOW IS OUR STATEMENT OF INTENT:-

 CODE OF CONDUCT:-

 Code of Conduct - Click on this link to open up the document